Wave soldering

-Wave soldering is a bulk soldering process used for the manufacturing of printed circuit boards.
+Wave soldering is a bulk soldering process used in printed circuit board manufacturing.
 The circuit board is passed over a pan of molten solder in which a pump produces an upwelling of solder that looks like a standing wave.
 As the circuit board makes contact with this wave, the components become soldered to the board.
 Wave soldering is used for both through-hole printed circuit assemblies, and surface mount.
 In the latter case, the components are glued onto the surface of a printed circuit board (PCB) by placement equipment, before being run through the molten solder wave.
 Wave soldering is mainly used in soldering of through hole components.

 As through-hole components have been largely replaced by surface mount components, wave soldering has been supplanted by reflow soldering methods in many large-scale electronics applications.
 However, there is still significant wave soldering where surface-mount technology (SMT) is not suitable (e.g., large power devices and high pin count connectors), or where simple through-hole technology prevails (certain major appliances).

 Wave solder process

 There are many types of wave solder machines; however, the basic components and principles of these machines are the same.
 The basic equipment used during the process is a conveyor that moves the PCB through the different zones, a pan of solder used in the soldering process, a pump that produces the actual wave, the sprayer for the flux and the preheating pad.
 The solder is usually a mixture of metals.
 A typical leaded solder is composed of 50% tin, 49.5% lead, and 0.5% antimony.
 The Restriction of Hazardous Substances Directive (RoHS) has led to an ongoing transition away from 'traditional' leaded solder in modern manufacturing in favor of lead-free alternatives.
-Both tin-silver-copper and tin-copper-nickel alloys are commonly used, with one common alloy (SN100C) being 99.25% tin, 0.7% copper, 0.05% nickel and <0.01% germanium.
+Both tin-silver-copper and tin-copper-nickel alloys are commonly used, with one common alloy called SN100C, developed by Nihon Superior Co, being 99.25% tin, 0.7% copper, 0.05% nickel and <0.01% germanium.